DodoGames7/Dodo-Bot/README.md

 You can host the bot on any Host as long as you meet the following Requirements:
 * have node.js version 17 installed or higher (we recommend node.js version 18, latest node.js is fine but untested)
-* have an host ready to handle Bot's Features (Obviously)
+* have an host ready to handle Bot's Features (Obviously) You can use node.js v16 on the Bot but it will not work properly for Packages, And so, It can result in errors that comes from node.js versions being lower.

 # Credits
 Most of code belongs to me.
 You can also credit me using my tag: dodoGames#7509 in case using my code for development purposes.
 You really agree to not to claim that you made it otherwise i may ask you to credit.
 Anything involves in violating credits (including making any bot public using this code) is not allowed.